-Prior to joining SADO, Professor Angeles was a contract attorney with Pitt McGehee Palmer and Rivers, working on the Flint Water class action lawsuit.
+Before joining SADO, she was a contract attorney with Pitt McGehee Palmer and Rivers, working on the Flint Water class action lawsuit.

-Professor Angeles is a member of both the State Court Administrative Office Foreign Language Board of Review and the Editorial Advisory Board for the 2022 Michigan Sentencing Guidelines Manual.
+She is a member of both the State Court Administrative Office Foreign Language Board of Review and the Editorial Advisory Board for the 2022 Michigan Sentencing Guidelines Manual.
 She has argued multiple times before the Michigan Court of Appeals and the Michigan Supreme Court.
-Most recently, Angeles successfully argued People v.
+Most recently, she successfully argued People v.
 Parks before the Michigan Supreme Court, holding that mandatory life without parole sentences for 18-year-olds who commit first-degree murder are unconstitutional under the Michigan Constitution.

 She also has been an adjunct professor at Wayne State University Law School since 2020, teaching the Criminal Appellate Practice Clinic.